NAMTeam/namteam.github.io/README.md

 ### Short codes

 There are a handful of Hugo shortcodes that can be used to make developing documentation easier.
 Take a look in `~/layouts/shortcodes` to see a full list of them.

+Shortcodes are written in the `{{< SHORTCODE >}}` syntax.
+However there may be some cases where you need to use a particular shortcode inside an automatically-generated heading.
+For these, you will need to use the `{{% SHORTCODE %}}` syntax.

 #### Alert